cfcrotty/liri-node-app/README.md

         * Edit the text in random.txt to test out the feature for movie-this and concert-this.

 4. After selecting a command, enter the artist/band name, song, or movie or press enter to continue.
 It will show the results on the terminal and open an HTML file on your default browser.
+If there is no result, it will display "Sorry!
+No result found.".